imyasir882/SlowLetters/README.md

 - **⏰ Turn-Based Letters**: Take turns writing with customizable delays (1-30 days)
 - **🎙️ Voice-to-Text**: Speak your letters using Web Speech API
 - **⭐ Favorites**: Star and collect your most treasured letters
-- **📄 PDF Export**: Download any letter as a beautifully styled PDF
 - **🎨 Vintage UI**: Luxurious paper textures and elegant typography
 - **📱 Responsive Design**: Beautiful on desktop, tablet, and mobile
 - **🔒 Secure**: SQL database with JWT authentication